ChaoLi-Microbio/EasyTax_qiime2/README.txt

-# Classifiers for qiime2(Trained from GreenGene2, Sliva138.1 & RDP)
-##Description:Classifier datasets fitting for qiime2 (trained for full region and v4 region)
+# Description:Classifier datasets fitting for qiime2 (trained for full region and v4 region)
-Including 3 classifiers
+# 6 classifiers for qiime2 (Trained from GreenGene2, Sliva138.1 & RDP)

-Qiime2 pipeline usage briefed for taxonomy classification:
+#Process of qiime2 briefed for taxonomy classification:
-# qiime2 data process

 #put the classifier into the folder with your data